mattwca/css-module-snapshots/README.md

-# css-modules-snapshots
+# @mattwca/css-modules-snapshots

 A comprehensive Jest plugin for CSS Modules snapshot testing.
-This package provides a transformer, serializer, and custom matchers to make testing CSS Modules easier and more reliable.
+This package provides a transformer, serializer, and a custom matcher to make testing CSS Modules easier and more reliable.

 ## Features

-- **CSS Module Transformer**: Transform CSS/SCSS files during Jest tests
+- **CSS Module Transformer**: Transforms CSS/SCSS files during Jest tests.
-- **Snapshot Serializer**: Automatically include CSS module styles in your snapshots
+- **Snapshot Serializer**: Automatically includes CSS module styles in your testing snapshots.
-- **Custom Matchers**: Additional Jest matchers for CSS-specific assertions
+- **Custom Matchers**: Adds a `expect(...).toHaveCssStyle` matcher, that allows you to verify a style rule is applied to an element.

 ## Installation